grnydawn/SetBuilders.jl/docs/src/index.md

 `on_notamember` accepts a function with one input argument, `hist`, and prints the output from the `describe` function, which details the structure of the first argument set.
-Optionally, the `describe` function accepts a `mark` keyword to indicate a specific set in the output.
+Optionally, the `describe` function accepts a `mark` keyword argument to indicate a specific set in the output.
 In this case, `hist[end].set` is the set that fails the membership test.

 For further details, please continue reading the following manual.